Paleo Huevos Rancheros Skillet

 - 1/2 teaspoon black pepper

-- About 2 cups paleo-friendly enchilada sauce (two recipes in the notes!)
+- About 2 cups paleo-friendly enchilada sauce (Or use the recipe in the notes)

 - 1 1/2 pounds sweet potatoes, peeled, and grated